Hans Adam Dorten: Early years

 Hans Adam Dorten was born in Endenich and attended primary and secondary schools in nearby Bonn.
 His father was the wealthy owner of a porcelain manufacturing company.
-On leaving school he went on to study Law at Heidelberg, Munich and Bonn, also receiving a Doctorate in Law in 1907 from Leipzig University.
+On leaving school, he went on to study Law at Heidelberg University, the Ludwig-Maximilians-Universität München, and the University of Bonn, also receiving a Doctorate in Law in 1907 from Leipzig University.
 He had already, in August 1902, taken his "Civil Service Oath", and he also worked for a period at the District Prosecutor's Office in Düsseldorf.
 He then took a job at the district court in Waldbröl where, in 1912, he was appointed a junior judge.

 The early progression of his legal career was also broken by a period of military service, undertaken with the Second Field Artillery Regiment No.23, based in Koblenz.

-Ellis Island records disclose that on 22 December 1912 Dorten disembarked from the (recently refurbished and renamed) trans-atlantic cruise liner "Victoria Luise" on a visit to the United States, accompanied by his wife.
+Ellis Island records disclose that on 22 December 1912, Dorten disembarked from the (recently refurbished and renamed) transatlantic cruise liner "Victoria Luise" on a visit to the United States, accompanied by his wife.
 He was recorded as a "non-immigrant", intending to visit Cleveland and San Francisco.

 First World War

 Dorten was appointed State prosecutor in Berlin's District Court Number 3 with effect from 1 October 1914.
 Before he could take up his new appointment, however, war intervened: the opening of August 1914 found Germany scrambling to react to the Austrian declaration, on 28 July, of war against Serbia.
 Dorten's future career path was changed on 3 August 1914 when he was conscripted into the army.

 During the war he served in the 54th "Commando" Corps, ending up as a junior officer (Hauptmann).
 He was honoured with the Iron Cross Medal, Class I and then Class II.

 In 1918, he was put under military arrest for "violent criticism" of the Kaiser.
-The end of the war allowed him to avoid a court martial.
+The end of the war allowed him to avoid a court-martial.

 On 2 December 1918 he was released from the army, and until July 1919 he spent his accumulated months of leave entitlement.